Leighzer/Langtons_Paint_Brush/README.md

 a - this button increases the amount of iterations are run before the next draw by 10

-b - this button decrease the amount of iterations are run before the next draw by 10
+b - this button decreases the amount of iterations are run before the next draw by 10

 z - this button increases the amount of iterations are run before the next draw by 10000